 Local authorities have a duty to continue to inspect their areas to identify contaminated land.
 They (or the Environment Agency or Natural Resources Wales (“NRW”) in some cases) can require the removal or other remediation of contamination.
 Remediation can be costly, and may result in costs that exceed the value of the property.
-In addition, the possibility of contamination may make the land difficult (or even impossible) tosell, let or mortgage.
+In addition, the possibility of contamination may make the property difficult (or even impossible) to sell, let or mortgage.

 Who is liable?

-Liability falls primarily on the company or other person who has caused or knowingly permitted the presence of a substance in, on or under land such that the land is posing significant harm or a significant risk of significant harm to human health, water, property and designated ecological sites such as sites of special scientific interest (“Class A person”).
+Liability falls primarily on the company or other person who caused or knowingly permitted the presence of a substance in, on or under land such that the contamination is posing significant harm or a significant possibility of significant harm to human health, water, property or designated ecological sites such as sites of special scientific interest (“Class A person”).
 Class A persons are liable for remediating the property and off-site migration of contaminants.

-- Enquiries of the current owner/tenant - We will make preliminary enquiries of the current owners/tenants relating to a variety of environmental issues.
-However, sellers are often reluctant to reply to such enquiries expecting you to rely on your own independent investigations.
+We will make enquiries of the current owners/tenants relating to a variety of environmental issues.
+However, sellers are often reluctant to reply to such enquiries, expecting you to rely on your own independent investigations.

 Risks in particular transactions

-We will be undertaking the enquiries and searches outlined in this note.
-If, as a result of those investigations and the advice of your surveyor or environmental consultant it seems there is a risk of contamination, then let us know as you may decide not to proceed at all or, if you do proceed, the terms on which you do so.
+We will undertake the enquiries and searches outlined in this note.
+If, as a result of those investigations and the advice of your surveyor or environmental consultant it seems there is a risk of contamination, then let us know as you may decide not to proceed at all or, if you do proceed, the terms on which you do so may be affected.
 Again, we have specialist legal experts who can advise you on the legal consequences of any issues arising from the technical information revealed by your investigations and provide guidance on the most appropriate way forward.

 You should not assume that just because you are a tenant, you have no liability for contamination.
 You will be liable for any contamination you cause or knowingly permit.
-In addition you may be liable as a Class B person; many leases place liability for remediating pre-existing, as well as future, contamination on the tenant.
+In addition you may be liable as a Class B person.
+Further, a lease may allocate liability for remediating pre-existing, as well as future, contamination on the tenant.